 The AHIMA Code of Ethics Principles and Guidelines are intended to serve as a professional ethics guide for AHIMA members, and credentialed professionals who are not members.
-The code provides the ethical obligations of AHIMA members and credentialed non members as well as the 11 ethical principles that are the foundation of AHIMA’s Code of ethics.
-After reading the code of ethics you should be able to interpret the code of ethics and know how to use it.
+The Code provides the ethical obligations of AHIMA members and credentialed non-members, as well as the 13 principles that are the foundation of AHIMA’s Code of Ethics.
+After reading the Code of Ethics Principles and Guidelines, you should be able to interpret and know how to use them.

 If you believe an AHIMA member or an AHIMA member who is also a credential holder has violated the Code of Ethics, you may file a complaint with AHIMA Profession Governance.
-Please see the Professional Ethics Committee Policy and Procedures for Disciplinary Review and Appeal for filing a complaint.
+Please see the Policy and Procedures for Disciplinary Review and Appeal for filing a complaint.
 A completed Ethics Complaint Form must be submitted along with supporting documentation to:

 Professional Ethics Committee